Vnet-as/cisco-olt-client/README.rst

 Usage
 -----

-Get raw output from command as during interactive session.
+Get raw output for command as during interactive session.
 Example usage in python3 and since output is in bytes it needs to be decoded to utf-8.

 .. code-block:: python